Package 'socviz'

 Description

-Membership (2005-2015) and some financial information for sections of the American Sociolgical Association
+Membership and some financial information for sections of the American Sociological Association in 2014/15.

 Usage